Mythos (musical project): History

+The "Mythos" release was commercially successful, peaking at 18 on the Billboard Top New Age Albums chart.
+Mythos became a big seller for Higher Octave who went on to release the follow-up albums Reality of a Dreamer (2000) and Eternity (2002), both of which placed on the Billboard chart.
+Sales would surpass 100,000 and Mythos stayed on Billboard New Age charts for many months.
+All Mythos albums' artworks were licensed from Gil Bruvel.
+Mythos subsequently released the album Purity (2006) with Pacific Music/Warner in Canada and Allegro/Alula records in the USA.
+Since that time, the pair have continued to write, but with Paul Schmidt living in Korea, recording has been a challenge.

-In 2013, Mythos released "Journey" on Adagio Music/The Orchard, followed in 2015 with a special 20th Anniversary Vinyl Best of Mythos collection.
-August 3, 2018 Mythos released the EP "Eros" on Adagio Music/The Orchard.
-In 2021, Mythos released a 25th Anniversary Album "XXV" featuring 5 new tracks and 9 fully remastered classics.
+In 2010, Mythos released Rain, a remixed version of "Wind" (from Introspection), in celebration of the group's 15 year anniversary.
+After a six-year hiatus, Mythos released an album entitled "Journey" in April 2013 on Adagio Music/The Orchard, followed in 2015 with a special 20th Anniversary Vinyl "Best of Mythos" collection. and an EP entitled Eros on August 3, 2018.
+In 2021, Mythos released a 25th Anniversary Album XXV featuring 5 new tracks and 9 fully remastered classics and an EP entitled Redux in 2022.

 Musical style

 Critics have described Mythos as New Age, Ambient, Ethereal, and Film-Oriented, with influences from Jazz, Classical, Gospel-Soul, and various World styles.
 Many of their songs include vocalize performances, but few have lyrics.
 The music is multi-layered, incorporating synthesizers and a numerous acoustic instruments.
 Multiple guest artists and/or session musicians have contributed to each of Mythos' studio releases, most prominently husband and wife pair Rene Worst (bass) and Jennifer Scott (vocals).

 Awards and nominations

 Mythos was nominated for Juno Instrumental Artist of the Year award in 1998.

 Bob D'Eith was nominated for the Canadian Music Awards' Best Keyboardist of the Year in 1995.

 Individual albums have won and been nominated for various awards, as described in the Discography.